couchand/tt06-16bit-cpu/docs/info.md

 One register should be enough for anybody.
 Well, there's also the program counter, status flags, stack pointer, data pointer, but who's counting?

 External SPI memory is used for a simple instruction fetch/execute cycle.
-High-bandwidth I/O is provided through a full byte width input and output bus.
+High-bandwidth I/O is provided through a full byte-width input and output bus.
 The machine allows single-stepping through execution to aid debugging.

 Pin | Function
 ----+---------
 `step` | Set high for a clock cycle to step, hold high to run.
 `busy` | When high, the machine is currently working on an instruction.
 `halt` | When high, the machine has halted execution.
 `trap` | When `halt` is low and `trap` is high, the machine has trapped.
 Step once to attempt recovery (success depends significantly on context).
-When both `halt` and `trap` are high, the machine has experienced an irrecoverable fault, please reset.
+       | Note: when both `halt` and `trap` are high, the machine has experienced an irrecoverable fault, please reset.
+`in[7:0]` | General-purpose byte input.
+Use as data source `IN` for any one-argument instruction.
+`out[7:0]` | General-purpose byte output.
+Set with the `OUT` instruction.

 ## How to test